brando90/brandomiranda/dance.md

 I the past I wrote a detailed blog [on Jazz improvisation.](_posts/2019-10-31-jazz-improvisation.md) I firmly believe my minor in Jazz, and it's related training really helped me develop into the dancer I am today.
 Therefore, I am sharing this in my dance page since it gives context to my approach to dance.
-In addition I believe it can help readers become better at improvising during social dancing.
+In addition, I believe it can help readers become better at improvising during social dancing.